ru-fix/gradle-release-plugin/README.md

 gradle createReleaseBranch
 > 1.2

-#after:
+# ----- after -----
 └─master
 └─release
   └─1.0
   └─1.1
-  └─1.2  <--
+  └─1.2  <-- current branch
 └─feature
   └─my-new-future
 ```
+Configuration:
+  * not required

+Optional properties:
+ * ru.fix.gradle.release.login: String - login for remote git repository
+ * ru.fix.gradle.release.password: String - password for remote git repository

 ### createRelease
-Searches for existing tags in repository that name matches version template `x.y.z`.
+Searches for existing tags in repository.
+Select tags with names matching version template `x.y.z`.
-Finds latest one.
+Finds latest version among them.
-Calculates new version by incrementing latest one.
+Calculates new version by incrementing latest version by 1.
-Stores new version in `gradle.properties` file.
+Stores new version in `gradle.properties` file in format `version=x.y.z+1`.
 Commit `gradle.properties` file with new tag name `x.y.z+1` into repository.
-User should run createRelease task on one of release branches.
+User should run createRelease task on one of release branches `release/x.y`.
-For https connection use parameters: `-Pgit.login=<git.login>` `-Pgit.password=<git.password>`
-No credentials required in case if user uses ssh key.

 Configuration:
- * mainBranch: String - base branch name, by default - `/master`
  * releaseBranchPrefix: String - prefix for release branch, by default - `/release/`

-Properties:
+Optional properties:
  * ru.fix.gradle.release.login: String - login for remote git repository
  * ru.fix.gradle.release.password: String - password for remote git repository
- * ru.fix.gradle.release.checkoutTag: Boolean - whether to left repository with checkouted tag or with checkouted release branch
+ * ru.fix.gradle.release.checkoutTag: Boolean - whether to left repository with checkouted tag or with checkouted release branch.
+ Usefull for pipelines.
+ By default createRelease will left repository pointing to release branch.
  * ru.fix.gradle.release.releaseBranchVersion: String - which branch to select for release in x.y format.
+E.g. 1.2 specify that release should be created based on release/1.2 branch.
 By default current branch will be used.

 ```
-#before
+# ----- before -----
-└─master  <--
+└─master  <-- current branch
 └─release
   └─1.0
   └─1.1